tensorflow/tfjs/tfjs-react-native/README.md

 > If you are in a _managed_ expo application these libraries should be present and you should be able to skip this step.

-> After this point, if you are using XCode to build for ios, you should use a ‘.workspace’ file instead of the ‘.xcodeproj’
+> After this point, if you are using Xcode to build for ios, you should use a ‘.workspace’ file instead of the ‘.xcodeproj’

 ### Step 3: Configure [Metro](https://facebook.github.io/metro/en/)